pantunes/xtcryptosignals/README.md

     any other pair that is supported by the Exchange API.
-    * A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment sending Web Push Notifications to the client browser (Firefox, Chrome) or/and to Telegram Channel.
+    * A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment sending Web Push Notifications to the client browser (Firefox, Chrome) or/and to a [Telegram Channel](https://t.me/xtcryptosignals).
     * **Market Depth**, **Content** and **Data** fetching Tasks.

 (Web Push Notifications are implemented with [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/showNotification)